I have blogged about this before but I'm doing it again because - Real Rocks.

 Just quietly and determinedly go about YOUR journey.

 You know what I think is the healthiest thing of all?

 Gratitude heals the heart.

-I am grateful for this year as it taught me to be real at a time when it would be much easier to hide and pretend all was rosy.
+I am grateful for all my hard years (and like everyone else, there have been many!) as it's taught me to be real at times when it would be much easier to hide and pretend all was rosy.

-Blogging has brought this out in me, as I believe that we all need to read about others 'being real' to understand that it's not just 'us' that is having a hard time.
+Blogging has helped bring this out in me, as I believe that we all need to read about others 'being real' to understand that it's not just 'us' that is having a hard time.

 It's not just us that struggles and it's not just us that messes up.